Independent Democrat

-In U.S. politics, an independent Democrat is an individual who loosely identifies with the ideals of the Democratic Party but chooses not to be a formal member of the party (chooses to be an independent) or is denied the Democratic nomination in a caucus or primary election.
-Independent Democrat is not a political party.
-Several elected officials, including members of Congress, have identified as independent Democrats.
+In U.S. politics, an independent Democrat is an individual who is loosely associated with the Democratic Party but forgoes membership in the party to remain an independent, or is denied the Democratic nomination in a caucus or primary election.
+Independent Democrats are not a political party unto themselves and have varying political views; stances significantly to the right or left of the party mainstream are a common reason for becoming an independent Democrat.